ayomide-3380/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-# Readme for if else
+# Readme for if elsecd ..